danielabar/meblog/src/markdown/rails-slack-app-part1.md

 end
 ```

+A brief explanation of why each of these scopes is required:

+**commands:** Necessary for enabling slash commands in Slack.
+It allows the app to receive and respond to slash commands invoked by users in channels or direct messages.

+**chat:write:** Grants the app the ability to send messages to channels where the app is installed and to DM (direct message) users.
+The app will use this to DM a user who has submitted feedback to confirm their feedback was received.

+**users:read:** Provides access to user profile information.
+The app will use this to persist the Slack user information of the user that submitted the retrospective feedback (unless they choose to remain anonymous).

+**chat:write.public** Grants the app the ability to send messages to channels it isn't a member of.
+The app will use this to post messages confirming a retrospective has been opened or closed.

 Configure the slack-ruby-bot-server-events gem with the Slack signing secret (we still have `TBD` for that in `.env`, but will be populating it shortly):

 ```ruby